 The Dr. M.L.
 "Hank" Henry, Jr. Judicial Fellowship Program was established in memory of the groundbreaking efforts by Dr. Henry, as the Executive Director of the Fund for Modern Courts, to ensure that openly gay and lesbian candidates were considered for appointed judicial positions.

-LeGaL's 2021 Hank Henry Fellowship program consists of a virtual 12-week summer internship in New York City and Albany remains one-of-a-kind, providing fellows with the opportunity to rotate among several different judges.
-The law student fellow gets a first-hand look at the work of openly gay and lesbian judges in federal district court, state trial and appellate courts (including the highest court in the state), and administrative tribunals.
-This experience provides an insider’s understanding of the judicial system, along with the opportunity to work alongside openly gay and lesbian judges.
+LeGaL's 2021 Hank Henry Fellowship program consists of a virtual 12-week summer internship that offers the opportunity to rotate among up to three LGBTQ judges at various levels of the judiciary.
+This experience provides an insider’s understanding of the judicial system, along with the opportunity to work alongside openly LGBTQ judges.
 Additionally, depending on the assignments selected by the fellow in conjunction with the judges, students can expect to complete 1-2 written assignments consisting of draft decisions and/or memorandums.

 A $4,500 stipend accompanies the position.
 Students with funding from other sources are encouraged to apply, although the stipend may be limited to assisting students without funding.